benjaminaaron/simple-go-server/README.md

 `python manage.py runserver` starts the Django server at `localhost:8000`.

-The admin console is located at `/admin`.
+Admin options are located at `/admin`.

 ## Playing